No recession after all? Business leaders are more hopeful as China reopens – KION546

 If inflation remains stuck between 4% and 7%, it will be “painful for many industries,” he said.

-The World Bank warned earlier this month that any fresh shock — such as a surprise uptick in inflation or a central bank policy mistake — would likely unleash the second downturn in a decade.
+The World Bank warned earlier this month that any fresh shock — such as a surprise uptick in inflation or a central bank policy mistake — would likely unleash the second downturn this decade.

 — Juliana Liu contributed reporting.